-What kinds of prenatal testing are available at Children's?
+What kinds of prenatal testing are available at Boston Children's?

 We offer fetal imaging to look for growth or structural abnormalities.
 Three to 4 percent of babies are born with some form of major structural abnormality.
 We can perform an ultrasound—usually in the second trimester—that can identify if the fetus has a congenital heart defect, a cleft lip and palate or a kidney abnormality.

 It's important to know if those structural abnormalities are there so we can help families make the right decision about where the child should be delivered.
 If a fetus has a congenital heart defect, you'd want the baby to be delivered near a hospital like Children's, as opposed to someplace where you might not have the necessary support.
 Our Advanced Fetal Care Center sees many of these patients, and some anomalies are amenable to fetal therapy or therapy right after delivery.